temporalio/documentation/docs/typescript/how-to-use-signals-in-typescript.md

 :::note

-The semantic of `defineSignal()` and `defineQuery()` is intentional, in that they return Signal/Query Definitions, not unique instances of Signals and Queries themselves.
+The semantics of `defineSignal()` and `defineQuery()` is intentional, in that they return Signal/Query Definitions, not unique instances of Signals and Queries themselves.
 Signals and Queries are only instantiated in `setHandler()` and are specific to a particular Workflow Execution.

 These distinctions may seem minor, but they model how Temporal works under the hood, because Signals and Queries are messages identified by _just strings_ and don't have meaning independent of the Workflow having a listener to handle them.